epeec/nanos6-openacc/README.md

 Each worksharing task can be run by at most as many workers (also known as collaborators) as a taskfor group has.
 Users can set the number of groups (and so, implicitly, the number of collaborators) by setting the `NANOS6_TASKFOR_GROUPS` environment variable.
 By default, there are as many groups as NUMA nodes in the system.

+## Using device tasks

+For information about using device tasks, refer to the [devices](docs/devices/Devices.md) documentation.

 ## Tracing, debugging and other options